In some cases,

 use their energy.

-have difficulty getting out of bed and may require help with basic activities
+People with severe CFS have trouble getting out of bed and need help with basic activities

 such as dressing, eating, and bathing.